 Source: Authors' calculations based on KCHS 2022, fiscal administrative data, and the CEQ methodology.

 Turning to the net benefit by household based on gender differences in bargaining power, households where men contribute a larger share of household income are net payers.
-In contrast, household where women contribute a larger share of household income, household where there is no majority contribution to household income and households with no labor earnings are net receivers.
-Houesholds with no labour earnings benefit more from in-kind education compared to households with labor earnings (Figure 5.9).
+In contrast, household where women contribute a larger share of household income, household where there is no majority contribution to household income and households with no labour earnings are net receivers.
+Houesholds with no labour earnings benefit more from in-kind education compared to households with labour earnings (Figure 5.9).